Skip to contents

 Details

-This function checks that all power terms defined using ^ are protected with "as is" I(), as otherwise they are not powers but instead part of the formula specification.
-It also checks that an argument is passed to parameter raw of function poly() if present.
+When the formula rhs contains more than one power term, all power terms defined using ^ must be protected as "as.is" I(), as otherwise they are not powers but instead part of the formula specification.

-If the warning text is NULL or character(0) no warning is issued.
-The caller always receives a length-1 logical as return value.
+If the warning text is NULL or character(0) no warning is issued, but the test is done.
+In contrast, check.transf.rhs,check = FALSE and transf.lhs = FALSE skip these two tests.
+The caller always receives a length-1 logical as returned value.

 Examples